Can spinal cord injury cause tachycardia?

 So then what causes tachycardia after spinal cord injury?
 There are two possible reasons: 1) autonomic dysreflexia, and 2) as a complication when treating bradycardia.

-The completeness of your spinal cord injury plays a significant role in determining how much your sympathetic nervous system is going to be affected.
+The “completeness” of your spinal cord injury (the degree to which your spinal cord is damaged) plays a significant role in determining how much your sympathetic nervous system is going to be affected.

 The smaller the lesion, the fewer functions will be affected because there will be more spared neural pathways.